minarhossain/MERN-Ecommerce/backend/TASK.md

 11. configure dotenv and create .env and declare secret file for security
 12. MVC Architecture
 13. Mongodb database connection with mongoose (mongodb atlas and mongodb shell)

+14. userSchema and userModel (mongodb is a bson data format) for User
+15. create seed route for testing